 This plaza has a historical meaning.
 It is located just right the spot where the Diego de Loasa founded the city in 1567.
 Famous public buildings like Capitolio Nacional, Metropolitana Cathedral, Foreign Office and Palacio Municipal are located in the Plaza Bolivar.

 Name of this place comes from its paintings on the walls.
 It was a monumental building that represents the rejection of the Spanish rule over the country by the Caracas folks.
 In 1874, President Antonio Guzman Blanco ordered the restoration of building in order to use it as a government palace.
 It used as a presidential palace in 1877.
 La Casa Amarilla declared as a national historic landmark in 1979.

 4. Galeria de Arte Nacional

-This gallery also known as a “GAN”.
-Visiting the National Art Gallery is must to do a thing in the city.
-It is located very close to the Museum of Natural Science around Plaza Morelos.
-It holds more than 4000 artwork from Venezuela’s history.
+This gallery also was known as a “GAN”.
+You should see the National Art Gallery where is very close to the Museum of Natural Science around Plaza Morelos.
+There are more than 4000 artworks from Venezuela’s history.

 5. Iglesia de San Francisco

 This building represents Simon Bolivar’s proclamation as “El Libertador” and funeral ceremony of his death after 12 years from 1830.
 This church is one of the greatest examples of colonial architecture with its unique altars.
 Iglesia de San Francisco is also one of the oldest building in the Caracas.

 Lately, the political situation is a little messy in Venezuela.
 Political clashes between the USA and Venezuela makes things harder and harder for the people of this unique country.
 If you’re planning to visit the city, plan it very carefully.